The Human–AI Semantic Declaration Interface

 • planetary safety considerations

-The final illustration shows how the Semantic Declaration Interface can organise prompts into structured semantic layers.
+This illustration shows how interaction is organised into structured semantic layers.

 • intent